SilVildoza/SilVildoza/README.md

 <!-- 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1CqJoOAelUgnIOMNHqZAlMxR0F3nRoJuo/view?usp=sharing) for more details about work experience. -->

 ### :star: My Projects

+This project I made was for the soyhenry bootcam.
+It was made with REACT - REDUX - CSS (vanilla) on the front side and NODE.JS (express) - POSTGRESQL on the back side.
+It's a web where you can search for Dog's breeds, filter them by temper and origin (created by us or coming from an existing API), and even create your own breed.

 <a href="https://dogs-app-chi.vercel.app/"><img alt="DogApp" src="https://github.com/SilVildoza/silvildoza/blob/main/assets/DogApp.png"/></a> &nbsp;